Eating Disorders Awareness Week 2020 – let’s beat this

 We’re proud to be working with Beat to continually develop, improve and refine our keyword detection library for identifying keywords related to eating disorders.
 Impero Education Pro captures any of these keywords, phrases and abbreviations typed anywhere on the network, triggering a screen capture or video recording with “who, what, where, why” information and a glossary definition.
 Staff are equipped with all the information they need to put the incident into context with other online and offline incident and can offer counter narratives where necessary.

-Book a demonstration to see how Impero Education Pro can help identify eating disorders, alongside a number of other online dangers, all while supporting your safeguarding policies.
+Book a demonstration below to see how Impero Education Pro can help identify eating disorders, alongside a number of other online dangers, all while supporting your safeguarding policies.